Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

 \section{Introduction}

 In this paper, a sequel to \cite{McBW}, we realize a homological mirror symmetry equivalence for multiplicative hypertoric varieties.

-Multiplicative hypertoric varieties are variants of the more familiar toric hyperk\"ahler, or ``additive hypertoric,'' varieties defined in \cite{BD,Ko00}.
-Both multiplicative and additive hypertoric varieties appear as the simplest examples of, and hence an excellent testing ground for, a class of hyperk\"ahler manifolds arising from supersymmetric gauge theory and of great interest in geometric representation theory.
+Multiplicative hypertoric varieties are variants of the more familiar toric hyperk\"ahler, or ``additive hypertoric,'' varieties defined in \cite{Goto,BD,Ko00}.
+Both multiplicative and additive hypertoric varieties appear as the simplest examples of, and hence an excellent testing ground for, a class of holomorphic symplectic spaces arising from supersymmetric gauge theory and of great interest in geometric representation theory.
 Additive hypertoric varieties appear as Coulomb branches of 3d $\mathcal{N}=4$ gauge theories, as first constructed in \cite{BFN}, with abelian gauge group.
-Their multiplicative cousins appear as Seiberg-Witten systems governing 4d $\mathcal{N}=2$ theories, and after compactification on a circle they appear in the K-theoretic Coulomb branch construction from \cite{BFN} (see also \cite{teleman2018role,FT} for further descriptions of these spaces).
+Their multiplicative cousins appear as Seiberg-Witten systems governing 4d $\mathcal{N}=2$ theories, and after compactification of the 4-dimensional theory on a circle they appear in the K-theoretic Coulomb branch construction from \cite{BFN} (see also \cite{teleman2018role,FT} for further descriptions of these spaces).

 We should emphasize that while the appearances of quantum field theory above are in dimensions above 2, in this paper, we only consider ``mirror symmetry'' in the sense of the duality of 2d $\mathcal{N}=(2,2)$ theories familiar to mathematicians from, for example, the work of Kontsevich \cite{kontsevich1995homological}.
 It would be interesting to understand our results from the perspective of 3- or 4-dimensional constructions in field theory.